Abby3017/ml_notes/nlp/maximum_entropy_model.md

 ## NLP examples

 In NLP task like POS, it is common to design feature's combining labels.
 For example: current word ends with "ous" and next word is noun. it can be feature to predict whether the current word is adjective.

+## UNDERSTANDING DEEP LEARNING GENERALIZATION BY MAXIMUM [ENTROPY](https://arxiv.org/pdf/1711.07758.pdf)

+This paper attempts to explain generalisation of DNN using maximum entropy.
+DNN is then regarded as approximating the feature conditions with multilayer feature learning, and proved to be a recursive solution towards maximum entropy principle.
+It also shows how shortcuts and regularization improves model generalization explained by maximum entropy.

+Models fulfilling the principle of ME make least hypothesis beyond the stated prior data, and thus lead to least biased estimate possible on the given information.
+Different selections of feature functions lead to different instantiations of maximum entropy models.
+The most simple and wellknown instantiation is that ME principle invents identical formulation of softmax regression by selecting certain feature functions and treating data as conditionally independent.